ploigos-automated-governance/1-demo/README.md

 oc apply -f argo-cd-apps/app-of-apps/simple-software-supply-chain-platform.yml
 ```

 Installing Rekor should take about 3 - 5 minutes.

-You can validate Rekor is up-and-running by navigating to you ArgoCD web interface.
+You can open the ArgoCD web interface to validate that Rekor is up-and-running.
+Make sure to use the ArgoCD instance that was created in the `devsecops` namespace.
+Navigate to your `Routes` in the devsecops namespace and click on the `argocd-server` Location.

+Use the username `ploigos` and the generated password that you previously retrieved from the secret.

 You'll see three boxes.
 When all three are green, you have completely installed Rekor.

 Navigate to your `Routes` in the sigstore namespace.
 Click on the `rekor-server-route` Location, and you'll get a simple website with the heading `Rekor Server`.
 That's it, next steps!